ghiscoding/slickgrid-universal/README.md

 [![Open in Codeflow](https://developer.stackblitz.com/img/open_in_codeflow.svg)](https:///pr.new/ghiscoding/slickgrid-universal)

 ### Description
 This is a monorepo project (using [pnpm workspaces](https://pnpm.io/workspaces)) which is regrouping a few packages under a single repository.
-It originally required SlickGrid as a dependency but that is no longer the case and is now a standalone library.
+It was originally requiring SlickGrid as an external dependency, but that is no longer the case and is now a standalone library.
 The main goal of this project is to create a common repo that includes all Editors, Filters, Extensions and Services that could be used by any Framework (it is framework agnostic).
-The original SlickGrid is like an IKEA product that requires assembling everything yourself, the goal of the project here is to offer an all assembled product including a set of built-in Editors, Filters, Formatters and some optional packages like OData, GraphQL, ... and SlickGrid simply did not offer that by default.
+The original SlickGrid is like an IKEA product that requires assembling everything yourself, however the goal of our project here is to offer an all assembled product including a set of built-in Editors, Filters, Formatters and also extra packages that are optionals like OData, GraphQL, Export to Excel ... which SlickGrid simply does not offer by default.
 See below for more project details.

 ### Why create this monorepo?
 Below is a list of reasons why this project was created and why it is a monorepo project: